George Floyd's family considering lawsuit against Kanye West after fentanyl claim - KTVZ

 “While one cannot defame the dead, the family of #GeorgeFloyd is considering suit for Kanye’s false statements about the manner of his death,” Merritt tweeted.
 “Claiming Floyd died from fentanyl not the brutality established criminally and civilly undermines & diminishes the Floyd family’s fight.”

+While that’s not legally possible because George Floyd is deceased, Merritt said, there are other legal avenues to pursue, including the Floyd family possibly suing for intentional infliction of emotional distress.

+“I have put together a working team to investigate [West’s] statements and to investigate the source of those statements,” Merritt said.

-CNN has reached out to Merritt and a representative of West for additional comment.
+CNN has reached out to a representative of West for additional comment.

 West’s remarks about Floyd come amid backlash for recent social media posts by West that were criticized as anti-Semetic and his decision to dress himself and several models “White Lives Matter” shirts at a recent fashion show.